Conversation

 brain

-Who would have thought you'd need to walk '?' km just to hear a cricket.
-Maybe nature was trying to say: 'sorry the city let you down — here, have a leaf.'
+Who would have thought you would need to walk '?' km just to hear a cricket.
+Maybe nature was trying to say: 'sorry the city let you down, have a leaf.'

 me